TheSteelNinjaCode/create-next-app-trpc/README.md

 │   │   └── trpc.ts      # <-- procedure helpers
 │   ├── middleware.ts  # <-- middleware if next-auth is added
 │   └── [...]
-├── .env # <-- environment variables (if prisma or next-auth is added) ├── next-auth.d.ts  # <-- next-auth config if next-auth is added
+├── .env # <-- environment variables (if prisma or next-auth is added) automatic added to .gitignore ├── next-auth.d.ts  # <-- next-auth config if next-auth is added └── [...]
-└── [...]
 ```